AkumaVenom/Desktop-Pal-App-Win64/README.md

 Save data is located in the hidden appdata folder: C:\Users\computername\AppData\Local\DesktopPal\Saved\SaveGames

-ChatHistory.sav is all the history of chat you have had with the A.I, Delete it to start over with her.
+ChatHistory.sav is all the history of chat you have had with the LLM AI, Delete it to start over with her.

 ===========================================================